 According to Indeed, the average blogger earns around $19.38 per hour in the United States.
 Alternatively, Salary.com suggests bloggers can make anywhere between $40,231 and $52,378 per year, depending on their career strategy.

 If you build an identity as a thought leader in your space, and become a freelance blogger, you should be able to essentially set your own rates.
-However, you’ll need to make sure the price you’re charging each client is competitive, and suitable for your needs.
-Make sure you’re considering the amount of time you dedicate to each blog, and the resources you’ll need to use, such as software, electricity and even hardware (Computers, keyboards, etc).
+However, you’ll need to make sure the price you’re charging each client is competitive and suitable for your needs.
+Make sure you’re considering the amount of time you dedicate to each blog post and the resources you’ll need to use, such as software, electricity, and even hardware (Computers, keyboards, etc).

-As mentioned above, one of the most important steps in starting a career as a blogger is figuring out where you can find blogging jobs.
-There are quite a few options out there, and it’s worth signing up to several different sites, so you can potentially apply for a wide variety of jobs.
+As mentioned above, one of the most important steps in starting a career as a blogger is figuring out where you can find lucrative blogging jobs.
+There are quite a few options out there, and it’s well worth signing up to several different sites, so you can potentially apply for a wide variety of jobs that can be done.

-Here are some of the most effective sites for finding blogging jobs.
+Here are some of the most effective sites for finding flexible blogging jobs that pay well.